mysticeti/flutter_sandbox/README.md

 ## Additional files that needs to be modified to include private data.
 ### Firebase
-- Add your google-services.json in android/app folder.
+- Add your `google-services.json` in `android/app` folder.
-- Add your Firebase config variable for web support in web/index.html.
+- Add your Firebase config variable for web support in `web/index.html`.

 ### Google Maps

-In Android, Google Maps API key needs to be defined in the AndroidManifest.xml in the following directory android/app/src/main/res/AndroidManifest.xml.
-In IOS, include Google Maps APP key in AppDelegate.m file in ios/Runner/AppDelegate.m.
+Get an API key at <https://cloud.google.com/maps-platform/>.

+Please enable `Maps SDK for Android`, `Maps SDK for iOS` and `Maps JavaScript API` at your project in Google Cloud Platform.

+Then, specify your API key in the application manifest `android/app/src/main/res/AndroidManifest.xml` for Android, and specify your API key in the application delegate `ios/Runner/AppDelegate.swift` for iOS.

+Modify `web/index.html` to specify your API key for Web.

 ## Compile-time variables
 To provide compile-time variables use `--dart-define` during `flutter run` or `flutter build`.
 To pass multiple key-value pairs just use `--dart-define` multiple times.